 java -javaagent:path/to/opentelemetry-javaagent-all.jar \

-After starting the service with instrumentation enabled, the following log lines are to be expected in the console:
+To confirm the instrumentation was installed, after starting the service, the following log lines are to be expected in the console: